The gaming industry as a whole is experiencing a boom like never before.

 - Sony Computer Entertainment

-As well as many independent companies are all regular guest of such conventions.
+As well as many independent companies are all regular guests of such conventions.